b1tn3r/react-redux-starter-kit/README.md

 ---

-All credit goes to the team that developed the original [react-starter-kit](https://github.com/kriasoft/react-starter-kit).
+All credit goes to the team that developed the original [react-starter-kit](https://github.com/kriasoft/react-starter-kit) repository.